Decomposing Natural Logic Inferences in Neural NLI: Experimental Setup

-\paragraph{Decomposed Error Analysis} The compositional structure and auxiliary labels in the NLI-XY dataset allow for extensive qualitative analysis.
-Firstly, we construct decomposed error analysis heatmaps which indicate whether a given premise-hypothesis data point $f(X),f(Y)$ is correctly classified by an entailment model.
+The compositional structure and auxiliary labels in the NLI-XY dataset allow for qualitative analysis which may enrich the observations.
+To this end, we construct decomposed error analysis heatmaps which indicate whether a given premise-hypothesis data point $(f(X),f(Y))$ is correctly classified by an entailment model.
+These are structured with individual $(X,Y)$ insertion pairs on the vertical axis and contexts on the horizontal axis.
 For brevity (and because this is representative of our observations), we include only the error breakdowns for the two sublasses of the positive entailment label: where the context monotonicity is upward and lexical relation is forward incusion, and where the context monotonicity is downward and the lexical relation is reverse inclusion.

-\paragraph{Representation Visualization} We store the classification token ([CLS]) of the model's last hidden layer and project it into a lower-dimensional space using the \emph{umap} library \cite{umap} with the default configuration.
-To qualify the context monotonicity probing results, we label the points according to the \emph{gold} context monotonicity / concept relation labels.